dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

       1. Platform coins.
 Companies can issue tokens on the platform easily and use them for governance or stakeholder management.
       1. Tokens used within a specific blockchain-based application.
 Tokens/coins that allow participation in a unique blockchain use case.
 For example, a decentralized prediction market launching next year.
 The tokens entitle the holder to a share of all transaction fees from the prediction markets, as well as voting rights to settle disputed prediction outcomes.
       1. Currencies
+1. The first step is choosing a sector and understanding the problems and pain points in the area.
+Are you solving a problem of efficiency or trust or other issues?
+Then finding a developer.
+But there is more to understanding what blockchain means for companies.

 #### Some of my favorite notes, arguments, etc around the Bitcoin and Blockchain space.